What Is Benign Esophageal Stricture?

 - radiation therapy to the chest or neck

-Typical symptoms include:
+Typical symptoms of benign esophageal stricture include:

-- painful swallowing
+- difficult or painful swallowing

 - unintended weight loss

 Dense and solid foods can lodge in the esophagus when it narrows.

 This may cause choking or difficulty breathing.

 Problems swallowing can prevent you from getting enough food and liquid.

 There’s also a risk of getting pulmonary aspiration, which occurs

 when vomit, food, or fluids enter your lungs.
 This could result in aspiration